Letter from the Founder of Sisters In Sustainability

 What the landscape was like when I founded Sisters In Sustainability (SIS)

-When I started my work in sustainable fashion back in 2008, I felt like I was always ‘the only’ in any given room.
+When I started my work in sustainable fashion back in 2008, I felt like I was ‘the only’ in any given room.

-I didn’t feel like there was much platforming of other women who looked like me in the space.
+It didn’t feel like there was much platforming of other women who looked like me in the space.

 Then, in 2018, I was invited onto Channel 5 to talk about sustainability and reuse.
+As is often the case with TV invitations it was quite last minute and I didn’t have a chance to ask who else would be appearing on the segment.

-This was not an invitation to talk about ‘doing sustainability while Black’, it was not tokenistic.
+What I did grasp right away is that this was not an invitation to talk about ‘doing sustainability while Black’, it was not tokenistic.
 It was simply an invitation to talk about my work and to share my knowledge of sustainability.

 I remember just how delighted I was.